Senior Director & Assistant Chief Economist - Market Structure

 - Present research findings to topic area experts, including securities industry professionals and other regulators.

-- PhD in economics, finance, statistics or a similar degree.
+- PhD in economics, finance, statistics or a similar field.

-- 5-8 years of direct experience is required, or a combination of education and experience that demonstrates equivalent expertise.
+- 5-8 years of direct experience is required, or an equivalent combination of education and experience that demonstrates equivalent expertise.

 - Management experience strongly desired